How Beast Philanthropy Is Making Kindness Go Viral

-What happens when you merge cinematic storytelling with philanthropy — and strip away every trick that makes traditional filmmaking sensational?
-For Dan Mace, the creative force behind Beast Philanthropy, the answer is both simple and profound: you find a way to tell the truth and still move millions.
+What happens when cinematic storytelling meets philanthropy — and strips away every trick that makes traditional filmmaking sensational?
+For the creative team at Beast Philanthropy, the answer is simple yet profound: you can tell the truth and still move millions.

 Finding the Soul in the Story